bodkan/adventofcode2025/README.md

 This repository contains my solutions to the [Advent of Code 2025](https://adventofcode.com/2025).
 My goal is to solve every puzzle using nothing else but base R. No packages!
+(EDIT: except what turned out to be an obvious integer linear programming problem in Day 10, Part 2.)

 ### Solutions